 - Highlight the updates via email and social media updates

 Making an app takes a lot of time.
 But what takes more time, is actually getting users to experience it.
 You could be spending hundreds or maybe thousands of dollars in acquiring users, and yet, not be able to reach as many.
-That’s where submitting your app to directory sites come handy!
+That’s where submitting your app to directory sites comes in handy!

-Directories consist of a segment of users who are interested in a specific niche of apps – it could be games, productivity, social media or others.
+Directories consist of a segment of users who are interested in a specific niche of apps – it could be games, productivity, social media, or others.
 It’s all about finding the right one and submitting your app to it.

 Here’s where you can get started: 150 websites to promote your app.